cinc-project/automate/components/docs-chef-io/content/automate/configuration.md

 - `TLS_AES_128_GCM_SHA256` - AES-128 with GCM mode (faster performance)

 {{< note >}}
-TLS 1.3 cipher suites use underscores in their names (e.g., `TLS_AES_256_GCM_SHA384`) and are separated by colons.
+TLS 1.3 cipher suites use underscores in their names (for example, `TLS_AES_256_GCM_SHA384`) and are separated by colons.
 Do not use hyphens or spaces.
 {{< /note >}}

 ##### TLS 1.2 Ciphers